 Ask one of the many beer experts down at your local craft beer bar or microbrewery tap room, and I’m sure they will have many enthusiastic tips they can offer on how you too can learn to love beer.

-From food pairings that can enhance the flavors of both food and beer to the types of beer, you choose to drink, there’s so much you can learn.
+From food pairings that can enhance the flavors of both food and beer, to the types of beer you choose to drink, there’s so much you can learn.

 Types of Beer and the Taste of Beer

 Certain beer styles are known to be easier to drink and have less of a beer taste to them.
-Many of the pilsener lagers will have a clean crisp taste which is quite easy for beer newbies’ taste buds to get used to.
+Many of the pilsner lagers will have a clean crisp taste which is quite easy for beer newbies’ taste buds to get used to.

 A hoppier IPA can be challenging for even the most experienced beer drinkers, yet an East Coast Hazy IPA can be much more drinkable and even resemble orange juice, both in its appearance and texture.

 If you’re not a big fan of beer tastes, then try to avoid any beer that has Imperial in the name.
-They tend to be bigger, bolder, stronger beers that feature a higher alcohol content and more pronounced beer and hop flavors.
+These tend to be bigger, bolder, stronger beers that feature a higher alcohol content and more pronounced beer and hop flavors.